justmavi/sampquery/README.md

    // Server SA-MP Server.
 Online: 0/50
    ```

-2. `GetRulesInfo` — request the rules, set by the server
+2. `GetServerRules` — request the rules, set by the server

    - **Returns** the `SampServerRulesData` object, which contains all information about the rules of the server.